beavinash/TimeFrameThim/README.md

-#YelpCamp
+#Eine

 ##Initial Setup
 * Add Landing Page
-* Add Campgrounds Page that lists all campgrounds
+* Add themes Page that lists all themes

-Each Campground has:
+Each theme has:
    * Name
    * Image